Piano Sonata in D major, D 850 (Schubert): II. Con moto

-A major, ABABA form.
 Like the first movement, the second movement is unusual in its quickness, signified by the unique tempo marking.
 A driving pulse written into the phrasing augments an otherwise wistful melody in the A section.
 The bold, expansive B section features a novel syncopated dotted rhythm that produces stops and starts of momentum and is used to dramatic effect.
 Several recitatives and meditative digressions punctuate the piece, which has a sophisticated texture and inventive writing in general.
 The syncopated rhythm of theme B is merged with theme A for its final appearance, and the movement dies off with a brief and shadowy outro.